Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 Becool Couriers

-In a research led by Paolo Intini, he showed that drivers can drive 10% faster on roads they have driven on more than five times.
+In fact, research led by Paolo Intini shows that drivers can drive 10% faster on roads they have driven on more than five times.

 Drivers can drive 10% faster on roads they have driven on more than five times.